simonmichael/hledger/site/download.md

 #### Set up PATH

 After installation, make sure the install directory is in your \$PATH, preferably near the start.
-You will probably see a warning or informational message about this.
+You will probably see a message about this.
 The install directory is:

 |                    | on non-Windows systems | on Windows